fluent-cms/fluent-cms/doc/wiki/RDBMS-vs-NoSQL.md

 [2024-08-12 08:27:26] 10 rows retrieved starting from 1 in 177 ms (execution: 148 ms, fetching: 29 ms)
 ```
 ## Ensuring data integrity
-MongoDb achieves high query performance by put related entities together, but that makes ensure data integrity difficult.
+MongoDb achieves high query performance by put related entities together as single document, but that makes ensuring data integrity difficult.
-An examples is change an author's name, with traditional RDBMS, we can simply update author's name by it's id.
+An examples is changing an author's name, with traditional RDBMS, we can simply update author's name by it's id.
 But with Mongo DB's composited entity structure, update author's name in every document takes too much efforts.

 ## Combining RDBMS with NoSQL